seisms/USACHSegura/README.md

 # USACH Segura
-USACH Segura is a web-application resulting of a biannual project done by students of the Universidad de Santiago de Chile.
+USACH Segura is a web-application result of a biannual project done by students of the Universidad de Santiago de Chile.
 It allows students, officials and academics of the university to report and visualize robberies and similar incidents within the establishment in a